catalyst-cloud/catalystcloud-docs/source/first-instance/overview.rst

 command line tools.
 If you are not comfortable with the command line, it will be easier to use the dashboard.
 As you become more familiar with the Catalyst Cloud it is worth learning how to provision resources programmatically.

+Each of the different methods have pro's and cons.
+Some are easier to impliment than others, some give you more information on the creation process as a whole and Some let you have more customisation options.
+So even if you are comfortable with just using one method at the beginning, we recommend taking a look at the others over time as your needs may change and the other methods may provide and easier solution.

 You are free to use whichever method suits you.
 You can use these methods in isolation or they can be combined.
 If you do not use the dashboard to launch